KrishnaMehta123/Suggestedits/docs/Clever.AI/ai-image-generator/index.md

 # FAQs

-### Can I edit the generated image after inserting it?

-Yes.
-You can prompt it to “change background,” “update offer text,” “replace image”, and so on.
-These edits happen directly in the chat interface.

-### What image formats are supported?

-The generator currently supports **JPEG** and **PNG** formats.

-@meenal - for below, brand guidelines apply even if the kit is locked or not locked may be we can rephrase the question what if i dont want anyone to override the brand guidelines everytime they generate images

-### What if I want my brand guidelines applied every time I generate an image?

-You can lock your Brand Kit from the BrandKit section.

-### What if I want to make sure no one overrides my brand guidelines?

-Brand guidelines are automatically applied to every generated image, whether your Brand Kit is locked or not.
-However, if you want to prevent anyone from changing or overriding these settings during image generation, you can lock the Brand Kit from the BrandKit section.
-When locked, the selected kit’s styles (colors, buttons, etc.) are automatically applied to every generated image, and cannot be overridden in the campaign flow.
-For more information, refer to [Brand Kit](https://docs.clevertap.com/docs/brand-kit).

 ### Does CleverTap store or reuse the images I generate?

 Yes, the images you generate are stored securely within your account’s CMS so you can access them later.
 However, CleverTap does not reuse, resell, or redistribute your images in any way.
 The generated output remains unique to your prompt and campaign inputs.
 Images are stored only for your reuse and are never shared across accounts.